WilliamGrah/rdregister/readme.md

 ## Getting Started
 1. First of all, you need ruby installed in your enviroment.
 If you don't know how to install ruby, for a full list of ways to install ruby:

         http://www.ruby-lang.org/en/downloads/

-2. You will need to install sqlite3, check if is already installed:
+2. You will need to install some requirements:

-        $ sqlite3 --version
+        $ sudo apt-get install postgresql postgresql-contrib sqlite3 nodejs

-3. Clone the project, and enter in the project folder and run:
+3. clone the project, enter in the project folder and run:

         $ bundle install

+    if you experience anykind of error with gem 'pg' you can run bundle like this:

+        $   bundle install --without=production

+4. now you need to run the migrations:

+        $ rake db:migrate

+5. this step is optional, you can fill your db with some random data:

+        $ rake db:seed

-4. Now just put the server up:
+6. Now just put the server up:

         $ rails server

 If you see something like that:

     => Booting WEBrick